xmg2024/Picture2Video/README.md

 # Sanity Check

-Before trying your own inputs, we highly recommend going through the sanity check to find out if any hardware or software went wrong.
+Before trying your own inputs, I highly recommend going through the sanity check to find out if any hardware or software went wrong.

 Next-frame-section prediction models are very sensitive to subtle differences in noise and hardware.
 Usually, people will get slightly different results on different devices, but the results should look overall similar.
 In some cases, if possible, you'll get exactly the same results.